JBKoopa/JBKoopa.github.io/README.md

 <summary>Database</summary>
 <p>

-> using a database instead of pure tables to save the data
+> using a database instead of tables to save the data

 </p>